hbz/lobid-blog/_posts/2017-04-05-choice-vocabularies-bibliographic-data.md

 6. Several other vocabularies (MADS, Music Ontology, DC Elements, FOAF,...) for individual elements
 6. [Our own vocabulary](http://purl.org/lobid/lv)

 The ranking takes into account different aspects of vocabularies, like: How mature is the vocabulary?
 Is it well known and does it have a considerable user group?
 How stable is a vocabulary?
 Criteria for exclusion are whether vocabulary URIs actually resolve and deliver RDF.
-The question how user-friendly a vocabulary interface is doesn't weigh much, though, as actually most vocabularies currently have a suboptimal UI (including and especially our own vocab which is served as plain Turtle)?
+The question how user-friendly a vocabulary interface is doesn't weigh much, though, as actually most vocabularies currently have a suboptimal UI (including and especially our own vocab which is served as plain Turtle).

 # Some examples